5 Flossing Mistakes You Must Avoid

 - Shift to a clean section of floss to clean between the next tooth: the previous section of floss is full of bacteria, so you don’t want to reuse it.

 - If you’re being gentle and your gums still bleed, it could be a sign of gum disease.
-See your dental hygienist to handle this.
+See your dental hygienist handle this.

-Bad Idea 4: Buy only waxed/unwaxed floss because it’s better.
+Flossing Mistake 4: Buy only waxed/unwaxed floss because it’s better.

 Floss types and brands are a personal preference.
 However, many people feel that waxed or ‘ribbon’ floss is easier to fit between their teeth and is gentler on their gums.
-These types of floss may be less likely to shred, but are also more expensive.
+These types of floss may be less likely to shred but are also more expensive.

-Bad Idea 5: Use mouthwash to replace flossing.
+Flossing Mistake 5: Use mouthwash to replace flossing.

 Mouthwash does not get the bacteria between your teeth, or just below the gum line.
 It may kill bacteria on dental surfaces missed by brushing and flossing; however, nothing outdoes the brushing/flossing/rinsing routine.

 Make this your motto.
 Brush.
 Then floss.
 Then rinse.
-It’s a lot cheaper, and less painful, than having your teeth slowly decay in your mouth.
+It’s a lot cheaper and less painful than having your teeth slowly decay in your mouth.

 Also, it’s a good idea to get regular cleanings from a dental hygienist.
 Only a professional cleaning can remove tartar and plaque that can’t be reached at home.